Information Center (800) 917-0043 or email@example.com

 Oversize Overweight Super Load Permit

-As the title implies, this is a overweight or oversized permit for superloads, loads that exceed 200,000 pounds or exceed 16 feet in height or width.
+As the title implies, this is a overweight or oversized permit for superloads, loads that exceed 200,000 pounds, and/or exceed 16 feet in height or width, and/or 125 feet load length.
 In order to ensure safety to the public, the highways systems and carriers, these permits require application at least 30 days prior to the movement date for overweight superloads and at least 7 days prior for overheight superloads.

 Sealed Container for SR 509 Heavy Haul Corridor